niveksoft/lease-gen/basement-lease-template.md

 ## 2. PROPERTY DESCRIPTION

-**Tenant has exclusive use of:** Main floor including all bedrooms, bathrooms, kitchen, living areas, and dining areas.
+**Tenant has exclusive use of:** Complete basement legal suite including all bedrooms, bathrooms, kitchen/kitchenette, living areas, laundry areas, and any other rooms located on the basement level.

-**Tenant has shared access to:** Garage, mechanical room (for furnace maintenance and meter readings), front yard, backyard, and driveway.
+**Tenant has shared access to:** Garage, mechanical room (for furnace maintenance and meter readings), front yard, backyard, side yards, and driveway.

-**Tenant cannot use:** Basement or basement suite areas.
+**Tenant cannot use:** Main floor or any areas designated exclusively for main floor tenant use.

-**Coordinate with basement tenant** for shared area access and maintenance scheduling.
+**Coordinate with main floor tenant** for shared area access and maintenance scheduling.

 ## 3. RENT